 Napa cabbage is a variety of Chinese cabbage native to the Beijing region.
 Famously, this vegetable has a long barrel shape with a mildly sweet flavor.

-Historians strongly believe that this cabbage originated as a result of the centuries-long natural hybridization between bok choy from southern China and turnip from northern China.
+Historians strongly believe this cabbage originated due to the centuries-long natural hybridization between bok choy from southern China and turnip from northern China.
 The first written records of people cultivating this ingredient are from the 15th century in the Yangtze River region.
-That being said, it is believed that cultivation started much sooner because the use of this ingredient had already started to spread to other countries.
-Some historians estimate that people started cultivating napa cabbage since the 5th century.
+That being said, food historians believe that cultivation started much sooner because the use of this ingredient had already started to spread to other countries.
+Some historians estimate that people started cultivating napa cabbage in the 5th century.

 History of Baechu in Korea: